olokoo-wackadoodles/wackadoodles-website/src/pages/shop/bookmark-5-pack.md

 template: shop
 main_image: images/pen-3.jpg
 ---
-Funky pen with fuzzy hair and a big Wackadoodle smile can be used to write all of your thoughts.
+Cracy Wackadoodle book marks to help you keep track of your reading!